 When we scale these numbers up to millions and billions, and assuming a 100% maturity rate, which is the goal that is being aimed at in all countries around the world, then we can see how truly alarming and catastrophic these human population increases can be.
 For with an average of six children per couple, it will mean an increase from 2 million to 162 million in just four generations.
 With an average of five children per couple, the increase will be from 2 million to 78.125 million in four generations.
 With an average of four children, from 2 million to 32 million.
-And with only 3 children per couple, the increase is still significant, from 2 million to 10.125 million – in other words, even if the average number of children per couple is only three, there will be a five-fold increase in the brief span of just four human generations.
+And with only 3 children per couple, the increase is still significant, from 2 million to 10.125 million – in other words, even if the average number of children per couple is only three, which many people would consider to be a moderate number of children to have, there will still be a five-fold increase in the brief span of just four human generations.
 Clearly, given the present human population, which exceeds 7 billion and is rapidly approaching 8 billion, these increases are not at all sustainable.

 It is clear what must be done: apart from making birth control available to all breeding couples around the world, all people who are sexually active or have reached sexual maturity must be made to understand the effects of having more than two children per couple – that, given the present human overpopulation in pretty nearly all places around the world, it is imperative that we reduce, as much as possible, the number of babies that continue to be born, year after year, in a continual stream of global human demographic irresponsibility.